jenkinsci/plugin-pom/README.md

      See [Java Support](#java-support) for more info.
   * `jenkins-test-harness.version`: The [JTH version](https://github.com/jenkinsci/jenkins-test-harness/releases) used to test plugin.
   Uses split test-harness (see [JENKINS-32478](https://issues.jenkins-ci.org/browse/JENKINS-32478)).
-  If the required Jenkins version is 1.580.1 or higher, JTH 2.1+ is recommended.
   * `hpi-plugin.version`: The HPI Maven Plugin version used by the plugin.
   (Generally you should not set this to a version _lower_ than that specified in the parent POM.)
   * `stapler-plugin.version`: The Stapler Maven plugin version required by the plugin.
   * `java.level.test`: The Java version to use to build the plugin tests.
-  * In order to make their versions the same as the used core version, `slf4jVersion`, `node.version` and `npm.version` properties are provided.
+  * In order to make their versions the same as the used core version, `node.version` and `npm.version` properties are provided.
 * Tests are skipped during the `perform` phase of a release (can be overridden by setting `release.skipTests` to false).
 * Javadoc has been set to _quiet_ by default in 2.20+, which means it will only log errors and warnings.